-FL Proposal 3-1: Enhance the determination of aperiodic SRS triggering offset, considering the following aspects
+FL Proposal 3-1: Enhance the determination of aperiodic SRS triggering offset, with at least one of the following alternatives

-Delay the SRS transmission to an available slot later than the triggering offset defined in current specification, including possible re-definition of the triggering offset
+Alt 1: Delay the SRS transmission to an available slot later than the triggering offset defined in current specification, including possible re-definition of the triggering offset

-Use more dynamic signaling with at least one of the following alternatives
+Alt 2: Indicate triggering offset in DCI explicitly or implicitly

-Alt 1: Indicate triggering offset in DCI
+Alt 3: Update triggering offset in MAC CE

-Alt 2: Update triggering offset in MAC CE
+Further consideration aspects may include the cost v.s. the total combinations PDCCH and SRS locations for gNB to choose, multi-UE SRS multiplexing, CA aspect, etc..

 Companies’ further views are collected as follows.